Chemita23/WS2812FX_web_GRBW/README.md

 This code is optimized for ESP32 DEV MODULE

-Work with WS2812B GRBW strips led
+Work with WS2812B GRBW (White & RGB) strips led

 This code is based in the work of https://github.com/kitesurfer1404/WS2812FX